arkon108/book-reviews/summaries/004-peopleware.md

 > Writing in 1954, the British author C. Northcote Parkinson introduced the notion that work expands to fill the time allocated for it, now known as Parkinson’s Law.

-Unlike Newton's laws which are phyisical laws you cannot break, Parkison's law got accepted not because it was true, but because it was funny.
+Unlike Newton's laws which are physical laws you cannot break, Parkinson's law got accepted not because it was true, but because it was funny.
 It mostly applies to bureaucracy, as a workplace where there's little satisfaction.

 In tech industry it's more likely people will rush to complete the job, to get the satisfaction of publishing something they can be proud of.

 > In a healthy work environment, the reasons that some people don’t perform are lack of competence, lack of confidence, and lack of affiliation with others on the project and the project goals.
 In none of these cases is schedule pressure liable to help very much.
 When a worker seems unable to perform and seems not to care at all about the quality of his work, for example, it is a sure sign that the poor fellow is overwhelmed by the difficulty of the work.
 He doesn’t need more pressure.
 What he needs is reassignment, possibly to another company.

 Two respected researchers at the University of New South Wales, Michael Lawrence and Ross Jeffery ran annual surveys on different aspects of tech industry in 80ies and 90ies.
-The survey from 1985 looked into effectivenes of different estimating methods.
+The survey from 1985 looked into effectiveness of different estimating methods.
 Turns out

 > Programmers seem to be a bit more productive after they’ve done the estimate themselves, compared to cases in which the manager did it without even consulting them.